justeattakeaway/pie/.changeset/forty-avocados-attend.md

 "@justeattakeaway/pie-button": minor
 "pie-storybook": minor
 ---
-[Changed] - allow one icon to bet set
+[Changed] - allow one icon to be set

 [Fixed] - icon should sit next to the text when isFullWidth is true